lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

  * `(a, _)`: represents a pair of values where one -- the second one in this case -- is ignored.

  * `Func<TYPE>()`: represents a function that is parameterized by `<TYPE>` meaning that the function's implementation will have minor differences depending on the underlying TYPE.
 Typically this means that a function will need to look up different constants or use different underlying cryptographic primitives depending on which composite algorithm it is implementing.

+ * `->`: represents the function return type separator with the expected return types on the right side.

 ## Composite Design Philosophy